ldanielts/spring-boot-sample/README.md

 ### Challenge 3:
 Write an Angular Application to show the current Greeting Message, and a form to change it.
 Bonus points if using IIFE.
 Extra-bonus points for using one-time binding when showing the Greeting Message.

+### Message from Daniel:
+I am not so used with Jersey.
+In fact, I am not used at all and my first thought was not accepting the first challenge.
+However, I searched for examples, searched the other contributors work and managed to get the application running.
+Once I could not get all the Jersey tests running, I left the first version of my tests (without Jersey) for any one who might be interested.
+And this is it.